threeme3/usdx/README.md

 ## Technical Description:
-For SSB reception the QCX CW filter is too small, therefore the first modification step 1 is to bypass the CW filter, providing a 3dB wideband passthrough of about 2kHz, this has side-effect that we loose 18dB audio-gain of the CW filter.
+For SSB reception the QCX CW filter is too small, therefore the first modification is to bypass the CW filter, providing a 3dB wideband passthrough of at least 2kHz, this has side-effect that we loose 18dB audio-gain of the CW filter.
 Another way is to modify the CW-filter <sup>[2](#note2)</sup>, but this creates a steep filter-transition band.
 Insertion of a SPDT switch between the CW filter output, unfiltered output and the audio amplifier input may support CW and SSB mode selection.
 The phase-network is less efficient for the full SSB bandwidth in attenuating the unwanted side band, but overall a rejection of ~20 dB can still be achieved.
 LSB/USB mode switching is done by changing the 90 degree phase shift on the CLK1/CLK2 signals of the SI5351 PLL.

-For SSB transmission the QCX DVM-circuitry is changed and used as an audio-input circuit (installation steps 2-5).
-An electret-microphone (with PTT switch) is added to the Paddle jack connecting the DVM-circuitry, whereby the DOT input acts as the PTT and the DASH input acts as the audio-input (installation step 7).
+For SSB transmission the QCX DVM-circuitry is changed and used as an audio-input circuit.
+An electret-microphone (with PTT switch) is added to the Paddle jack connecting the DVM-circuitry, whereby the DOT input acts as the PTT and the DASH input acts as the audio-input.
 The electret microphone is biased with 5V through a 10K resistor.
 A 10nF blocking capacitor prevents RF leakage into the circuit.
 The audio is fed into ADC2 input of the ATMEGA328P microprocessor through a 220nF decoupling capacitor.
 The ADC2 input is biased at 0.55V via a divider network of 10K to a 1.1V analog reference voltage, with 10-bits ADC resolution this means the microphone-input sensitivity is about 1mV (1.1V/1024) which is just sufficient to process unamplified speech.

-A new QCX-SSB firmware is uploaded to the ATMEGA328P (installation step 8), and facilitates a [digital SSB generation technique] in a completely software-based manner.
+A new QCX-SSB firmware is uploaded to the ATMEGA328P, and facilitates a [digital SSB generation technique] in a completely software-based manner.
 A DSP algorithm samples the ADC2 audio-input at a rate of 4800 samples/s, performs a Hilbert transformation and determines the phase and amplitude of the complex-signal; the phase-changes are restricted<sup>[4](#note4)</sup> and transformed into either positive (for USB) or negative (for LSB) phase changes which in turn transformed into temporary frequency changes which are sent 4800 times per second over 800kbit/s I2C towards the SI5351 PLL.
 This result in phase changes on the SSB carrier signal and delivers a SSB-signal with a bandwidth of 2400 Hz whereby spurious in the opposite side-band components is attenuated.

 The amplitude of the complex-signal controls the supply-voltage of the PA, and thus the envelope of the SSB-signal.
 The key-shaping circuit is controlled with a 32kHz PWM signal, which can control the PA voltage from 0 to about 12V in 256 steps, providing a dynamic range of (log2(256) * 6 =) 48dB in the SSB signal.
-C31 is removed (installation step 6) to ensure that Q6 is operating as a digital switch, this improves the efficiency, thermal stability, linearity, dynamic range and response-time.
+C31 is removed to ensure that Q6 is operating as a digital switch, this improves the efficiency, thermal stability, linearity, dynamic range and response-time.
 Though the amplitude information is not mandatory to make a SSB signal intelligable, adding amplitude information improves quality.
 The complex-amplitude is also used in VOX-mode to determine when RX and TX transitions are supposed to be made.

 The IMD performance is related dependent on the quality of the system: the linearity (accuracy) of the amplitude and phase response and the precision (dynamic range) of these quantities.
 Especially the DSP bit-width, the precision used in the DSP algorithms, the PWM and key-shaping circuit that supplies the PA and the PA phase response are critical.
 Decreasing (or removing) C32 improves the IMD characteristics but at the cost of an increase of PWM products around the carrier.
 The following has been done to improve the quality (since R1.01): A. use a more accurate I/Q amplitude estimation algorithm; B. pre-distort, cancel out PA induced amplitude, the SSB generation algorithm applies a amplitude correction through a (amplitude) lookup in a predefined table before modulating.
 The following planned improvements are still to be done: C. to pre-distort, cancel out PA induced (amplitude-dependent) phase-errors (an experimental phase measurement algorithm can be found in here [commit phase-measurement-experiment]).